 Understanding Instagram: How Does Instagram Harm Teen Mental Health?

-Researchers are starting to understand the effects that Instagram has on teen mental healt.
+Researchers are starting to understand the effects that Instagram has on teen mental health.
 However, we must also understand the root of the problem.
 We need to know what mental processes are happening and how Instagram makes them worse.
 Once we understand these issues, changes can be made to help teenagers handle social media in a healthy way.
 So far, experts have pointed out three ways Instagram harms teen mental health.

 A Culture of Comparison